BootcampProject/next-step/README.md

 ## User Story
 * AS an ELEMENTARY SCHOOL STUDENT
-  * I WANT to have access to additional learning materials/resources
+  * I WANT to have access to learning materials for various courses
-  * SO THAT I can choose how I would like to learn and maximize my learning experience.
+  * SO THAT I can learn more and practice for upcoming school tests and assignments.

 ## Acceptance Criteria
 * GIVEN my desire to search for learning resources
 * WHEN I view the homepage of the application